-LGBT Americans have families, work hard to earn a living, pay taxes, and serve their communities and their country.
+LGBTQ people in the United States have families, work hard to earn a living, pay taxes, and serve their communities and their country.
 Recent research by Gallup finds that 4.5% of the adult U.S. population identifies as lesbian, gay, bisexual, or transgender.
-Applying these figures to the total number of adults in the U.S., this suggests that there are roughly 11 million LGBT adults nationwide.
+Applying these figures to the total number of adults in the U.S., this suggests that there are roughly 11 million LGBTQ adults nationwide.

-The following guides provide broad overviews into the lives, experiences, disparities, and strengths of LGBT people, transgender people, and bisexual people.
+The “Understanding” series is designed to provide broad overviews into the lives, experiences, disparities, and strengths of LGBTQ people, LGBTQ older adults, transgender people, and bisexual people.

 June 2019 - Understanding Issues Facing LGBT People in the U.S. is a short primer that summarizes the major areas in which unfair laws and stigma create extra burdens for LGBT people across the country.
 The guide also includes policy recommendations to address these harmful disparities and to improve the lives of LGBT Americans.

 May 2017 - There are approximately 2.7 million LGBT adults aged 50 and older in the United States, 1.1 million of whom are 65 and older.
 This report provides an overview of their unique needs and experiences so that service providers, advocates, the aging network, and policymakers can consider these factors when serving this population or passing laws that impact older adults and the LGBT community.